bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 ### Triggers

 Something has to make someone pull the trigger of a gun, just like something has to make an SQL trigger statement fire.
-Triggers are statements that only fire when a certain condition has been met, such as the date being the person’s birthday, or one’s bank account being overdrawn.
+Triggers are statements that only fire when a certain condition has been met, such as the date being the person's birthday, or one's bank account being overdrawn.
 They are not included in this tutorial, because they require a bit more of an advanced grasp of computer programming than I am willing to give in this tutorial.

 ### UDFS (User Defined FunctionS)